 When you’re shopping for a new or pre-owned vehicle and want to finance your purchase, you need to be diligent about taking out a loan.
 Different loans can provide the same amount of capital at different interest rates with different terms.
 For instance, two $15,000 loans could differ in the end by $2,000 or more.

 Before taking out any type of car loan, including a personal loan to lease a car, it’s imperative to do two things: calculate your monthly payments and calculate the total cost of the loan.
 The total cost of the loan won’t be the same as the amount of money you’re given by your lender.
-Your total loan cost will include interest, fees, and often penalties for late payments and early repayment.
+Your total loan cost will include interest, fees, and often penalties for late payments and early repayment that is why is so important to compare bad-credit loans before accepting one.

-Car loans aren’t as simple as they seem and the larger your loan, the more unexpected debt you might incur.
+Car loans aren’t as simple as they seem and the larger your loan, the more unexpected debt you might incur requiring debt management assistance.
 To avoid unexpected debt, here are 5 reasons to keep your car loan under $30,000.

 - You don’t need to pay $600+ per month on a car payment